rajinder-yadav/gazeall/README.md

 __NOTE__: You can used single quotes inside the double quotes for grouping.
 This was you won't have to escape double quotes.

-This build script runs and __gazeall__ watches two folders and their sub-folders.
+This NPM script "build", runs and __gazeall__ watches two folders and their sub-folders.

 ```js
   "scripts": {